The Doctor of Philosophy in Biostatistics requires completion of the following:

 Learn more about exams in our Students section.

 The purpose of writing a PhD dissertation is to make a substantive contribution to knowledge in biostatistics and to provide the student with training in undertaking biostatistical research.
 Under the guidance of a supervisory committee and the mentorship of the committee chair (the dissertation advisor), PhD students must perform biostatistics research and write a dissertation.
 The preliminary work for the dissertation is assessed in the General Examination, and the completed dissertation is assessed in the Final Examination.
 Students typically begin work on their dissertation after completing the PhD qualifying exams, although students should explore potential research topics early their graduate program.

-- General Examination: The General Examination enables the Supervisory Committee to assess whether the student’s background of study and preparation are sufficient to merit commencement of a dissertation.
+- General Exam: The General Examination enables the Supervisory Committee to assess whether the student’s background of study and preparation are sufficient to merit commencement of a dissertation.
 In the General Exam, the student presents preliminary work for the dissertation, outlines a proposal for the dissertation research, and answers questions from the Supervisory Committee.
 Passing the General Exam means the student is formally a PhD candidate.
 After achieving candidate status, the student ordinarily devotes their time primarily to writing the dissertation and preparing for the Final Examination.

-- Final Examination: The Final Examination enables the Supervisory Committee to assess whether the student has produced a dissertation that is a significant contribution to biostatistical knowledge and that the student has PhD-level training in biostatistical research.
+- Final Exam: The Final Examination enables the Supervisory Committee to assess whether the student has produced a dissertation that is a significant contribution to biostatistical knowledge and that the student has PhD-level training in biostatistical research.
 After a successful Final Exam, the student must submit a final dissertation.
 This final version of the dissertation should address any issues raised in the Final Exam, to the satisfaction of the Supervisory Committee.